Anthiha/Analyze-the-intersection-of-work-models-and-health-outcomes./README.md

 ## Tools Used

-SQL Workbench
+-SQL Workbench
-Excel
+-Excel
-Kaggle Datasets
+-Kaggle Datasets

 ## Key Findings
 The case is to find out the frequency/distribution of Mental_Health_Status by work type (Work_Arrangement) is studied, with a stacked bar chart, where each column shows how many had e.g. Stress Disorder, Depression, None, ADHD, etc., for each work type (Onsite, Remote, Hybrid).